Costs Associated with Publishing Open Access

 "....contracts negotiated between institutions (libraries or consortia) and publishers that gradually transition the business model underlying scholarly journal publishing.
 These agreements shift funding away from paying to read closed articles toward paying a fair price for open access publishing services."

-Currently, students and faculty at Fielding can take advantage of open access fee waivers in many journals published by Wiley and Springer.
+Currently, students and faculty at Fielding can take advantage of open access fee waivers in many journals published by Wiley, Springer, and Elsevier.
 More details:

 If you have any questions about these waivers, please contact Abby Rae, Director of Library Services, to discuss: arae@fielding.edu